Skip to content

 1. Check file naming: Ensure files follow the format NNN_name.up.sql

-2. Check file location: Verify files are in the correct directory
+2. Check file location: Verify files are in the configured directory

 3. Check permissions: Ensure Fluxbase can read the migration files